 Difference between Ideal Mechanical Advantage (IMA) and Actual Mechanical Advantage (AMA)

-Last updated on May 15th, 2021 at 09:57 am
+Last updated on April 20th, 2023 at 04:43 am

-The ratio of load to the effort is known as mechanical advantage. ∴ Mechanical advantage (M.A) =Load (W)/Effort (E).
-If a large load is lifted with small effort, then the mechanical advantage is greater than one.
+The ratio of load to effort is known as mechanical advantage. ∴ Mechanical advantage (M.A) =Load (W)/Effort (E).
+If a large load is lifted with a small effort, then the mechanical advantage is greater than one.

 Apart from MA, we have 2 more terms related to mechanical advantage.
 These are Ideal Mechanical Advantage (I.M.A.) and Actual Mechanical Advantage (AMA).